Free Daily & Weekly Downloads

 Exploring Ancient Civilizations: The Rise and Fall of the Roman Empire

-- Students will understand the key events and factors that led to the rise and fall of the Roman Empire.
+- Students will understand the key events and factors that contributed to the rise and fall of the Roman Empire.

-- Students will analyze the impact of the Roman Empire on world history and modern society.
+- Students will be able to analyze primary and secondary sources to draw conclusions about the impact of the Roman Empire on world history.

-This activity will involve a combination of individual research, group discussions, and creative presentations.
+This activity will involve a combination of individual research, group work, and hands-on crafting.
+Students will be encouraged to think critically, collaborate with their peers, and present their findings in a creative manner.

-- Textbooks or online resources about ancient Rome
+- Textbooks or online resources about the Roman Empire

-- Art supplies (paper, markers, colored pencils, etc.)
+- Art supplies (colored paper, markers, glue, scissors)

 - Access to a computer or tablet for research

-Assess students' understanding and engagement through the following criteria:
+Assess students' understanding of the topic through the following methods: